On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

-We provide in the following a complementary study of the quadratic cost in dimension one, namely \begin{enumerate}[label=(\roman*),nolistsep] \item a procedure to find counter-examples to the optimality of the monotone rearrangements; \item empirical evidence for the tightness of \cref{theorem:quad-main}; \item a proof of the instability of having a monotone rearrangement as an optimal correspondence plan; \item a new result on the optimality of the monotone rearrangements when the measures are composed of two distant parts. \end{enumerate} All experiments are reproducible and the code can be found on GitHub\footnote{link of the code: \href{https://github.com/theodumont/monge-gromov-wasserstein}{\texttt{https://github.com/theodumont/monge-gromov-wasserstein}}.}.
+We provide in the following a complementary study of the squared distance cost in dimension one, namely \begin{enumerate}[(i),nolistsep] \item a procedure to find counter-examples to the optimality of the monotone rearrangements; \item empirical evidence for the tightness of \cref{theorem:quad-main}; \item a proof of the instability of having a monotone rearrangement as an optimal correspondence plan; \item a new result on the optimality of the monotone rearrangements when the measures are composed of two distant parts. \end{enumerate} All experiments are reproducible and the code can be found on GitHub\footnote{The link of the code is \url{https://github.com/theodumont/monge-gromov-wasserstein}.}.